Brampton College: A level Results 2024

-Brampton College has a long history of achieving outstanding A level results.
+Brampton College has a long history of achieving A level results.
 In the DfE league tables, they have been the top independent sixth form college in London for 22 years (out of last 23 years) for A level results.

-The College also has an outstanding record of ‘value added’ which measures progress from GCSE to A level.
-A positive score means students made more progress, on average, than students with similar GCSE results across England.
-This report was last published by the DfE in February 2025 where Brampton was placed in the top 1% of all colleges and schools in the country.

 A large number of pupils at Brampton attended top schools in the UK, including, Harrow School, Highgate School, University College School, The Haberdashers' Boys' School, The Haberdashers' School for Girls', Merchant Taylors' School for Boys', St Albans Boys School, Aldenham School, Jewish Free School, Immanuel College, North London Collegiate School, and Mill Hill School.

 School Fees

 Two year A level course

 Annual fees are £25,875 excluding VAT.
 The government has required all independent schools to charge 20% VAT on fees relating to 1 January 2025 onwards, part way through the current academic year.
 The result is that the total for the year including VAT is £29,153.

 Fees for one year A level and GCSE courses are available on request.

 There is a limited number of scholarships available to academically outstanding students expecting a minimum of 5 grade 8 or 9’s in their GCSEs, with the remainder grade 7 or above, and subject to means testing.